JulAgu/simpleMIA_beamer_theme/README.md

 # Simple MIA

 Simple MIA is a minimalist unofficial beamer theme for [MIA (Applied Mathematics and Computer Science) Unit Research](https://mia-ps.inrae.fr/en) at University Paris-Saclay.
-It has minimal dependencies and can be used almost in the fly.
+It has minimal dependencies and can be used on the fly.

 This theme is based on [Lucid](https://github.com/harisont/lucid) theme.